BlankOn/irgsh-go/README.md

 ## Requirements

-You need Docker and these packages,
+You need Docker, Redis and these packages,

 ```
 gpg pbuilder debootstrap devscripts python-apt reprepro